adamabdelhamed/PowerArgs/readme.md

 ###Tab Completion

 Get tab completion for your command line arguments.
-Just add the TabCompletion attribute and when your users run the program from the command line they will get an enhanced prompt where they can have tab completion for command line argument names.
+Just add the TabCompletion attribute and when your users run the program from the command line with no arguments they will get an enhanced prompt (should turn blue) where they can have tab completion for command line argument names.

     [TabCompletion]
     public class TestArgs